Slow-roll inflation and growth of perturbations in Kaniadakis modification of Friedmann cosmology: Slow-roll inflation in Kaniadakis modification of Friedmann cosmology

-Therefore, we conclude that Kaniadakis cosmology allows for the slow-roll inflationary era of a Universe driven by a scalar field with power-law potential ($n\sim\mathcal{O}(1)$), setting the constraint \be \kappa\lesssim\mathcal{O}(10^{-13}\div10^{-12}) \ee on the entropic parameter.
-More discussion on this result compared to the past literature can be found in the concluding section.
+{It remains to be seen whether the ansatz below Eq.~\eqref{ansatz} is valid.
+Toward this end, by using Eq.~\eqref{phic}, we get $\log\left(16\pi G\phi_c^2\right)/3\sim\mathcal{O}(1)$, which confirms our assumption and the physical consistency of our analysis.
+Therefore, we conclude that Kaniadakis modification of Friedmann cosmology allows for the slow-roll inflation phase in a Universe driven by a scalar field with power-law potential ($n\sim\mathcal{O}(1)$), setting the constraint \be \kappa\lesssim\mathcal{O}(10^{-12}\div10^{-11}) \ee on the entropic parameter.
+More discussion on this result compared to the literature can be found in the concluding section. }